Pohakala at Mehana

 No analysis available

 I searched for terms like salt water pool, saltwater pool, salt pool, and saline pool.
-The remarks confirm a community pool, but there is no indication that it is saltwater.
+The listings confirm a community pool, but do not indicate that it is salt water.

 No analysis available

-I looked for paid laundry indicators such as coin laundry, quarters, card-operated machines, or laundry fees.
-The remarks only reference in-unit washer/dryer or laundry rooms inside the home, so there is no evidence of paid community laundry.
+I looked for paid laundry indicators such as coin laundry, card-operated machines, quarters, coin-op wording, or laundry fees.
+The remarks only reference laundry inside the units, so there is no evidence of paid community laundry.

-I searched for phrases like "laundry on each floor," "laundry room on every floor," and other floor-by-floor laundry references.
-The remarks only mention in-unit washer/dryer and upstairs laundry rooms, which do not support community laundry on every floor.
+I searched for phrasing like 'laundry on each floor,' 'laundry room on every floor,' and other floor-by-floor community laundry references.
+The listings only mention in-unit or upstairs laundry, which does not support community laundry facilities on every floor.

 Assigned parking is indicated in the MLS (11 of 20 listings) and confirmed in multiple public remarks across listings, with phrases like "two assigned parking stalls" and "two full-size assigned parking stalls" appearing in several listings.
 The consistency of explicit language across different agent remarks supports a high-confidence true for assigned parking.

-I looked for explicit language like deeded parking, owned stall, or parking included in the deed.
-The listings only describe assigned, garage, driveway, and guest parking, so there is no evidence that the parking is deeded.
+I looked for explicit wording like deeded parking, owned stall, or parking included in the deed.
+The remarks only describe the type and number of stalls, so deeded parking is not confirmed.

 No analysis available